hwarner/MCE647_Midterm/README.rst

 Introduction
 =============
-| This repository contains all software used for

-| MCE 647 Robot Dynamics and Control
-| Cleveland State University
+This repository contains all software used in the Spring 2015 take-home midterm for MCE 647 Robot Dynamics and Control at Cleveland State University under the supervision of Dr. Hanz Richter.
-| Dr. Hanz Richter
-| Spring 2015

-| The PDF of the associated report and the LaTeX source code
-is available in the repository for reference.
+The PDF of the associated report and the LaTeX source code is available in the repository for reference.

 Instructions